mark-marshall/Graphs/README.md

 * Islands - identify islands in a matrix of 1s and 0s
 * Adventure game - find a path that traverses every room on a map

+A more detailed description of each project is available as a README in their respective folders.

 ## Motivation
 This set of graphs projects was completed with the aim of better understanding how to approach, and implement solutions to, graph-based problems.